API Reference

 You must must have installed it and set it up in order for this to work.

-New in version 23.0.0.
+Added in version 23.0.0.

-class typed_settings.processors.FormatProcessor[source]#
+class typed_settings.processors.FormatProcessor[source]

 Perform value interpolation / templating via Python format strings.